-For each of the four gradient algorithms, the first three columns of table 2 report the time for a single iteration, the number of iterations needed to reach a predefined accuracy ρ , and their product, the time needed to reach accuracy ρ .
+The first three columns of table 2 report for each algorithm the time for a single iteration, the number of iterations needed to reach a predefined accuracy ρ , and their product, the time needed to reach accuracy ρ .
 These asymptotic results are valid with probability 1, since the probability of their complement is smaller than η for any $\eta > 0$.

-The fourth column bounds the time necessary to reduce the excess error $\mathcal E$ below $c\left(\mathcal E{\mathrm{app}}+\varepsilon\right)$ where c is the constant from (6).
-This is computed by observing that choosing $\rho\sim\left(\frac{d}{n}\log\frac{n}{d}\right)^{\alpha}$ in (6) achieves the fastest rate for ε , with minimal computation time.
-We can then use the asymptotic equivalences $\rho\sim\varepsilon$ and $n\sim\frac{d}{\varepsilon^{1/\alpha}}\log\frac{1}{\varepsilon}$.
-Setting the fourth column expressions to T{max} and solving for ε yields the best excess error achieved by each algorithm within the limited time T{max} .
+The fourth column bounds the time necessary to reduce the excess error \mathcal{E} below $c \left(\mathcal{E}{app} + \varepsilon\right)$ where c is the constant from (6).
+This is computed by observing that choosing $\rho \sim \left(\frac{d}{n}\log\frac{n}{d}\right)^{\alpha}$ in (6) achieves the fastest rate for ε , with minimal computation time.
+We can then use the asymptotic equivalences $\rho \sim \varepsilon$ and $n \sim \frac{d}{\varepsilon^{1/\alpha}}\log\frac{1}{\varepsilon}$.
+Setting the fourth column expressions to T{\max} and solving for ε yields the best excess error achieved by each algorithm within the limited time T{\max} .
 This provides the asymptotic solution of the Estimation-Optimization tradeoff (3) for large scale problems satisfying our assumptions.

-These results clearly show that the generalization performance of large-scale learning systems depends on both the statistical properties of the objective function and the computational properties of the chosen optimization algorithm.
+These results clearly show that the generalization performance of large-scale learning systems depends on both the statistical properties of the estimation procedure and the computational properties of the chosen optimization algorithm.
 Their combination leads to surprising consequences:

-- The SGD and 2SGD results do not depend on the estimation rate α .
+- The SGD result does not depend on the estimation rate α .
 When the estimation rate is poor, there is less need to optimize accurately.
 That leaves time to process more examples.
-A potentially more useful interpretation leverages the fact that (11) is already a kind of generalization bound: its fast rate trumps the slower rate assumed for the estimation error. - Second order algorithms bring little asymptotical improvements in ε .
-Although the superlinear 2GD algorithm improves the logarithmic term, all four algorithms are dominated by the polynomial term in $(1/\varepsilon)$.
-However, there are important variations in the influence of the constants d, κ and ν .
-These constants are very important in practice. - Stochastic algorithms (SGD, 2SGD) yield the best generalization performance despite being the worst optimization algorithms.
-This had been described before [18] and observed in experiments.
+A potentially more useful interpretation leverages the fact that (11) is already a kind of generalization bound: its fast rate trumps the slower rate assumed for the estimation error. - Superlinear optimization brings little asymptotical improvements in ε.
+Although the superlinear 2GD algorithm improves the logarithmic term, the learning performance of all these algorithms is dominated by the polynomial term in (1/ε).
+This explains why improving the constants d, κ and ν using preconditioning methods and sensible software engineering often proves more effective than switching to more sophisticated optimization techniques [18]. - The SGD algorithm yields the best generalization performance despite being the worst optimization algorithm.
+This had been described before [19] in the case of a second order stochastic gradient descent and observed in experiments.

-In contrast, since the optimization error $\mathcal{E}{\mathrm{opt}}$ of small-scale learning systems can be reduced to insignificant levels, their generalization performance is solely determined by the statistical properties of the objective function.
+In contrast, since the optimization error \mathcal{E}{opt} of small-scale learning systems can be reduced to insignificant levels, their generalization performance is solely determined by the statistical properties of their estimation procedure.